Diabetic Nephropathy and Hypertension Management

 Management and Treatment of Diabetic Nephropathy

-Significant progress has been made in recent years in understanding the pathophysiology, prevention, and treatment of DN even though we are far from optimal therapy.
+Despite significant progress has been made in recent years in the understanding of the pathophysiology, prevention, and treatment of DN, we are far from optimal therapy.
 Both glycemic control and rigorous BP control have significant impact on prevention and progression of DN.

 Studies in both type 1 and 2 diabetes patients have shown that use of angiotensin-converting enzyme (ACE) inhibitors leads to decreased albumin excretion and may postpone or even prevent overt nephropathy.
 Once overt nephropathy is present, progression cannot be halted, but only be slowed.